2014-15 Annual Report (Text version)

 Credit rating: Measures a borrower’s creditworthiness and provides an international framework for comparing the credit quality of issuers and rated debt securities.
 Rating agencies allocate three kinds of ratings: issuer credit ratings, long-term debt and short-term debt.
 Issuer credit ratings are among the most widely watched.
 They measure the creditworthiness of the borrower including its capacity and willingness to meet financial obligations.
-QTC has a b rating from two rating agencies—Standard & Poor’s, and Moody’s.
+QTC has a strong rating from two rating agencies—Standard & Poor’s, and Moody’s.

 Distribution group: A group of financial intermediaries who market and make prices in QTC’s debt instruments.

 Issue price: The price at which a new security is issued in the primary market.